VietAnh1010/cucumber-codegen/Architechture.md

 - Validation
 - Suggested Step / Pickle / Feature should contains only pure data.
 We will write another class to handle the conversion between them
 - Do we allow support for multiple backend?
 To handle multiple features?
+- TODO: write my own version of the component, make it simpler to use